A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1854—Paris Conservatory morceau de concours: Antoine Guillaume Dieppo, Solo.

 c.
 1855—Artist Albert Kindler includes a trombonist in his painting After the Wedding.
-The trombonist stands in the musicians’ boat in the background (see facing detail and full image below; public domain).
+The trombonist stands in the musicians’ boat in the background (see below image; public domain).

 c.
 1855—South Wales: A photograph of the Cyfarthfa Band, a private brass band considered one of the greatest of the 19th century, shows an ensemble of 21 brass and percussion players, including 4 trombones.
 G.C.
 Bawden, one of the trombonists with the group, is also a cellist, violinist, and conductor of the Cyfarthfa String Band (Herbert, Cyfarthfa).